open-contracting/standard_theme/RTD_THEME_README.rst

 * Intermittent scrollbar visibility bug fixed.
 This change introduces a backwards incompatible change to the theme's layout HTML.
-This should only be a problem for derivative themes that have overridden styling of nav elements using direct decendant selectors.
+This should only be a problem for derivative themes that have overridden styling of nav elements using direct descendant selectors.
 See `#215`_ for more information.
 * Safari overscroll bug fixed
 * Version added to the nav header
 * Revision id was added to the documentation footer if you are using RTD